tBuLi/symfit/docs/fitting_types.rst

 Done! ``symfit`` will determine all derivatives automatically, no need for you to think about it.

 .. warning:: You might have noticed that ``x`` and ``y`` are ``Parameter``'s in the above problem, which may strike you as weird.
-However, it makes perfect sense because in this problem they are parameters to be optimised, not variables.
+  However, it makes perfect sense because in this problem they are parameters to be optimised, not independent variables.
   Furthermore, this way of defining it is consistent with the treatment of ``Variable``'s and ``Parameter``'s in ``symfit``.
   Be aware of this when using ``Minimize``, as the whole process won't work otherwise.

 ODE Fitting
 -----------
-Fitting to a system of ODEs is also remarkedly simple with ``symfit``.
+Fitting to a system of ordinary differential equations (ODEs) is also remarkedly simple with ``symfit``.
 Let's do a simple example from reaction kinetics.
 Suppose we have a reaction A + A -> B with rate constant :math:`k`.
 We then need the following system of rate equations: